Maher4Ever/wdm/README.md

 # The process won't block; it will continue with the next line of code...
 ```

 When you are done with the monitor, don't forget to stop it.
-Here is a snippet to always stop the monitor when the ruby process exist:
+Here is a snippet to always stop the monitor when the ruby process exit:

 ```ruby
 at_exit { monitor.stop }